opattison/oliverpattison.com/input/_photos/2022-pikes-peak-aframe.md

 introduction: '
   ## Pikes Peak A-Frame repair project

-  In August 2022, a group of volunteers with [Colorado Mountain Club](https://www.cmc.org) set out to repair the A-Frame shelter on Barr Trail, the 12.5 mile trail that winds from Manitou Springs to the summit of Pikes Peak.
-This is a document of their work.
+  In summer 2022, a group of volunteers with [Colorado Mountain Club](https://www.cmc.org) set out to repair the A-Frame shelter on Barr Trail, the 12.5 mile trail that winds from Manitou Springs to the summit of Pikes Peak.
+This is my document of their work.
   '
 images:
   - src: '2022-pikes-peak-aframe/25.jpg'